nitram509/macaroons.js/README.md

 Like first-party caveats, third-party caveats restrict the context in which a macaroon is authorized, but with a different form of restriction.
-Where a first-party caveat is checked directly within the verifier, a third-party caveat is checked by the third-party, who provides a discharge macaroon to prove that the original third-party caveat is true.
+Where a first-party caveat is checked directly within the verifier, a third-party caveat is checked by the third party, who provides a discharge macaroon to prove that the original third-party caveat is true.
 The discharge macaroon is recursively inspected by the verifier; if it verifies successfully, the discharge macaroon serves as a proof that the original third-party caveat is satisfied.
 Of course,